TIPS FOR GREAT WEDDING PHOTOS

 DO YOU, and LET IT GO!

 It's our job (and our passion) to capture emotion and experience as it happens.
-We don't need a shot list beyond what our Timeline Survey asks, and we'll produce images you will adore by documenting the day organically as it unfolds.
-We may take you slightly off the beaten path from where everyone else takes their wedding photos, we'll let you know that it's OK to get your dress a little dirty for the sake of a permanent memory, and we’ll definitely encourage you to express your love for each other openly and truthfully.
+We won't need a shot list beyond what our Timeline Survey asks, and we'll produce images you will adore by documenting the day organically as it unfolds.
+We may take you slightly off the beaten path from where everyone else takes their wedding photos, we'll let you know that it's OK to get your dress a little dirty for the sake of a memory, and we’ll definitely encourage you to express your love for each other openly and truthfully whenever possible.

-Thank you so much for entrusting us to document your day - we can barely wait!
+Thank you so much for entrusting us to document your day - it means the world to us, and we can hardly wait!

 VENDORS WE LOVE

-On a related note, here are some of the vendors we have found to be amazing at what they do, including being great people that just add a little something extra special to the planning process and the day.
+Here are some vendors that are amazing at what they do, including being great people that just add a little something extra special to the planning process and the day.

 Selfie & Co